AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Python SDK/Single-row operations.md

 ## PutRow

 You can call this operation to insert a row of data.
-If the row already exists, this operation deletes the existing row \(all columns and all versions of the original row\), and then writes data to the row.
+If the row you want to insert exists, the PutRow operation deletes all columns and versions from the existing row and then inserts a new row.

--   API operations
+-   Operations

     ```
     """
     Description: This operation writes a single row of data.
-Thu number of capacity unites (CUs) consumed by the operation is returned.
+Thu number of capacity units (CUs) consumed by the operation is returned.
     table_name specifies the name of the table.
-            row specifies the row you want to insert to the table, including a primary key and attribute columns.
+    row specifies the row you want to insert to the table, including primary key columns and attribute columns.
     condition is an instance of the tablestore.metadata.Condition class.
-After you specify conditions, the system checks whether the specified conditions are met before the system performs the operation.
-If the conditions are met, the operation is performed.
-This function supports row existence and column-based condition checks.
+After conditions are specified, Tablestore checks whether the specified conditions are met before Tablestore performs the operation.
+The operation is performed only when the conditions are met.
+This function supports row existence and column-based conditions checks.
 Check conditions for row existence include IGNORE, EXPECT_EXIST, and EXPECT_NOT_EXIST.
-            return_type specifies the data type to return. return_type is an instance of the tablestore.metadata.ReturnType class.
-You can use only return_type to specify the type of primary key data to return.
+    return_type specifies the type of data to return. return_type is an instance of the tablestore.metadata.ReturnType class.
+Only primary key columns can be returned.
 This parameter applies to auto-increment primary key columns.

-            Response: the number of CUs consumed by this operation and the row data to return.
+    Response: the number of capacity units (CUs) consumed by this operation and the row data to return.
     consumed is an instance of the tablestore.metadata.CapacityUnit class.
 This parameter indicates the number of CUs consumed by this operation.
     return_row indicates the row to return, including the primary key and attribute columns.
     """
     def put_row(self, table_name, row, condition = None, return_type = None)
     ```

 -   Parameters